carlobaldassi/ArgParse.jl/doc/argparse.rst

 * ``prog`` (default = ``""``): the name of the program, as displayed in the auto-generated help and usage screens.
   If left empty, the source file name will be used.
 * ``description`` (default = ``""``): a description of what the program does, to be displayed in the auto-generated help-screen, between the usage lines and the arguments description.
-It will be automatically formatted.
+It will be automatically formatted, but you can force newlines by using two consecutive newlines in the string, and manually control spaces by using non-breakable spaces (the character ``'\ua0'``).
 * ``epilog`` (default = ``""``): like ``description``, but will be displayed at the end of the help-screen, after the arguments description.
+The same formatting rules also apply.
 * ``usage`` (default = ``""``): the usage line(s) to be displayed in the help screen and when an error is found during parsing.
   If left empty, it will be auto-generated.
 * ``version`` (default = ``"Unknown version"``): version information.
 It's used by the ``:show_version`` action.